-- 7.4.10.1.2 A new application and an entire examination will need to be completed if a) the certification is for Crime Scene, or b) an applicant does not re-apply for certification by the last day of the wait period, or c) retesting has not been completed within six (6) months after the wait period, or d) a second examination results in a failure. - 7.4.10.2 Failure of recertification testing: - 7.4.10.2.1 Recertification may be taken a maximum of two (2) times with appropriate application and fees. - 7.4.10.2.2 If an existing certification has not expired, a new application requesting recertification should be started immediately after failure notifications and prior to the current certification expiring, with all information added to the new application.
+7.4.10.1.2 A new application and an entire examination will need to be completed if a) the certification is for Crime Scene, or b) an applicant does not re-apply for certification by the last day of the wait period, or c) retesting has not been completed within six (6) months after the wait period, or d) a second examination results in a failure.

+7.4.10.2 Failure of recertification testing:

+- 7.4.10.2.1 Recertification may be taken a maximum of two (2) times with appropriate application and fees. - 7.4.10.2.2 If an existing certification has not expired, a new application requesting recertification should be started immediately after failure notifications and prior to the current certification expiring, with all information added to the new application.
 The new examination shall be completed within two (2) months after the approval date. - 7.4.10.2.3 If an existing certification has expired, the applicant shall notify the CB of the desire to reapply to take the recertification test again (recert application needs to be generated by the eCert administrator) prior to reapplying.
 A new recertification application will be placed in the applicants pending applications queue.
 The application must be filled out and paid for by the end of the six (6) month wait period.
 The new examination shall be completed within two (2) months after the approval date.
 Although the applicant is continuing with the recertification process, they are no longer certified after their expiration date and shall not represent themselves as such.
 The applicants new certification will begin on the date the recertification test is passed.

-- 7.5 Approval of Training Hours - 7.5.1 The certification boards have the responsibility for the approval of all training that qualifies for certification hours (e.g., courses or agency training programs).
+7.5 Approval of Training Hours (for initial certification)

+7.5.1 The certification boards have the responsibility for the approval of all training that qualifies for certification hours (e.g., courses or agency training programs).
 The recognition/approval of training by a certification board shall not compromise impartiality or reduce the assessment and certification requirements.
 Approval of hours is established due to instructor qualifications, relevance of the materials to certification schemes/competencies, instructional hours, and learning objectives are satisfied (e.g., the CSCB accepts courses for LP processing but does not approve courses for LP comparisons).
 A syllabus for internal training programs shall be submitted to demonstrate practical exercises and testing of adequate skills.
 The certification boards do not rate the quality of courses or internal training programs, nor endorse any training.
-Approval of training courses is as follows: - 7.5.1.1 Trainer or applicant shall submit an application for approval to the FCMB Director to include all relevant documents in one email (CV's, hourly breakdown of topics taught and the application form).
-Each application shall be submitted in a separate email.
-Applications will be given a tracking number and forwarded to the appropriate certification board for review.
-The application shall include: - A syllabus indicating the number of instructional hours of each topic taught that are relevant to a certification scheme (to include the length of prerecorded lectures); partial hours are not considered.
+Approval of training courses, prior to approving an application is required.
+The process for approval of training courses is as follows: